 The academic advisers in the College of Arts and Sciences are dedicated to ensuring your success at Saint Louis University.

 In the College of Arts and Sciences, all students are assigned a primary academic adviser.
-Additionally, students who are in multiple programs or degrees may be assigned a secondary academic adviser to ensure progress toward those program and degree requirements.
+Additionally, students who are in multiple programs or degrees may be assigned a secondary academic advisor to ensure progress toward those program and degree requirements.

 Peggy Dotson began advising students at SLU in September 1999 in the Academic Services Center.
 Before entering the field of advising, Dotson was the study abroad coordinator at the University of Missouri-St. Louis.
 She enjoys helping Arts and Sciences students create a curriculum plan that matches their interests and goals and supports students through the various challenges of college life.

-LaKesha Fletcher started her career at SLU in 2006 as an academic adviser in the Academic Services Center.
+LaKesha Fletcher started her career at SLU in 2006 as an academic advisor in the Academic Services Center.
 She transitioned to Parks College of Engineering, Aviation, and Technology in 2007 and then joined the advising staff in the College of Arts and Sciences to advise and work with A&S students in 2008.
 Fletcher’s favorite aspect of academic advising is assisting new students with their transition to SLU, as well as working with students to achieve their academic goals.

 Pamela Jackson began her career in higher education, more than 20 years ago at Missouri State University, working as a recruitment and retention coordinator for Multicultural Student Services.
 Jackson joined Saint Louis University in 2002 and has worked in a variety of capacities associated with undergraduate recruitment, retention and academic support.